aacuna-unosquare/ai_tooling_training/csharp/README.md

 To run the service using the .NET runtime, follow these steps:

-- Navigate to the root directory of your c# service project in the terminal/command line.
+- Navigate to the root directory of your c# application in the terminal/command line.
 For this repository the command would be:
   - `cd csharp`

 1. Run the following command to install the services dependencies: `dotnet restore`